 Consultation of the R-Codes density coding allowances will allow us to determine the subdivision potential of a block of land anywhere in Western Australia based on its current size and density coding.

 Density coding is a number assigned to the land (ie. R20, R30, R40 etc).
 A land parcels density code can be found out by looking on the Local Government’s scheme map.
 The number means the number of dwellings permissible under that local scheme per hectare (10,000m2).

 For example; R25 would be 25 dwellings per 10,000m2.
 So when you are looking at subdividing land or buying somewhere to subdivide, use this formula as a reasonable guide to work out if you have enough land to create two or more lots.

 The formula should be used as a guide only.
 This is because when grouping lots in different subdivision types (battle-axe, survey strata and green title types) the R-Codes also stipulate minimum and maximum setbacks, average and minimum lot sizes, access leg sizes and percentages for things like common property.

-In general, when subdividing land, WA Planning requirements in the R-Codes stipulate that the dimensions, area and particulars of new lots in a subdivision must meet the requirements set out in Table 1 of the R-codes Vol 1.
-A partial view of Table 1 from the R-Codes has been added below to illustrate these requirements.
-The full R-Codes Table 1 can be accessed in the R-codes (available online at the DPLH website).
+In general, when subdividing land, WA Planning requirements in the R-Codes stipulate that the dimensions, area and particulars of new lots in a subdivision must meet the requirements set out in Table 1 of the R-codes Vol 1 , (which will become table D as of September 1 2023 when Rcodes vol 1 (2023) is released with the new medium density framework).
+A partial view of Table 1 from the R-Codes vol1 (2021) has been added below to illustrate these requirements.
+The full R-Codes site area requirements table in th most current volume can be accessed online at the DPLH website.